lingnali/yongjiang_yu_jie_meng_lingna_li_project3/writeup.md

-#### Given more time, what additional features, functional or design changes would you make
+#### Given more time, what additional features, functional or design changes would you make?

 If more time allowed: